Got a great tv script? How do you get it to pilot? And what's this "season" nonsense?

 Since the dawn of television, pilots have ruled networks.
 Pilots are the first episode of any television show.
 This introduction to the audience matters a ton because you want to ingratiate the views, so they tune in week after week.

-Today we're going to go over a traditional pilot season, the Amazon pilot season, and talk about how the rise of streaming and cable services have altered even the idea of pilot season forever.
+Today we're going to go over a traditional pilot season, the Amazon's version, and talk about how the rise of streaming and cable services have altered the idea.

 What Is A Pilot?